 People with flat feet often stand with their heels in an everted or angled out position.
-Additionally, the heel may evert when walking which can result in excessive pronation of the foot.
+This position shifts weight to the inside of the foot when standing, putting pressure onto the arch on the inside of the foot.

 The neutral heel position is what I call the straight up and down position of the heel.